lazarus4/Beforth/architecture/VM.md

 - TOS: -> top of saved stack
 - Handler: catch/throw handler

-Octet handling is beyond the scope of the VM.
-In hardware, there's no reason for C@ etc. That's a software thing.
-Implement your own byte space.
+Octet handling is optional the VM.
+You can implement your own byte space.
 Using bytes for flags is a common shortcut.
 Use ON and OFF to manage bits in a bit space.
 SRAM isn't cheap.
 Granted, many streams are byte-oriented and you need to parse them.
 Octet support in hardware should not be a dependency.
+But, the VM can have it.

 ## VM metal
 Stacks are kept in data memory.
 Stack pointers are registers.
 The top of the data stack is in a register, as with most Forths.
 Other registers are SP, RP and UP.
 In a hardware implementation, stack operations take one clock cycle because data memory is rather small: a few kB.
 The CPU is a Harvard machine.
 The main rationale for the classic stack setup is easy context switching in multitasking.